Finland: Parliament

 The 200-member unicameral Parliament of Finland (Eduskunta) exercises supreme legislative authority in the country.
 It may alter the constitution and ordinary laws, dismiss the cabinet, and override presidential vetoes.
 Its acts are not subject to judicial review; the constitutionality of new laws is assessed by the parliament's constitutional law committee.
 The parliament is elected for a term of four years using the proportional D'Hondt method within several multi-seat constituencies through the most open list multi-member districts.
 Various parliament committees listen to experts and prepare legislation.

-Since universal suffrage was introduced in 1906, the parliament has been dominated by the Centre Party (former Agrarian Union), the National Coalition Party, and the Social Democrats.
-These parties have enjoyed approximately equal support.
-For a few decades after 1944, the Communists were a strong fourth party.
-Other significant parliamentary parties are Christian Democrats, Finns Party, Green League, Left Alliance and Swedish People's Party.
+Significant parliamentary parties are Centre Party, Christian Democrats, Finns Party, Green League, Left Alliance, National Coalition Party, Social Democrats and Swedish People's Party.

-The Marin Cabinet is the incumbent 76th government of Finland.
-It took office on 10 December 2019.
-The cabinet consists of a coalition formed by the Social Democratic Party, the Centre Party, the Green League, the Left Alliance, and the Swedish People's Party.

 Cabinet

 After parliamentary elections, the parties negotiate among themselves on forming a new cabinet (the Finnish Government), which then has to be approved by a simple majority vote in the parliament.
-The cabinet can be dismissed by a parliamentary vote of no confidence, although this rarely happens (the last time in 1957), as the parties represented in the cabinet usually make up a majority in the parliament.
+The cabinet can be dismissed by a parliamentary vote of no confidence, although this rarely happens, as the parties represented in the cabinet usually make up a majority in the parliament.

 The cabinet exercises most executive powers and originates most of the bills that the parliament then debates and votes on.
 It is headed by the Prime Minister of Finland, and consists of him or her, other ministers, and the Chancellor of Justice.
-The current prime minister is Sanna Marin (Social Democratic Party).
 Each minister heads his or her ministry, or, in some cases, has responsibility for a subset of a ministry's policy.
 After the prime minister, the most powerful minister is often the minister of finance.

 As no one party ever dominates the parliament, Finnish cabinets are multi-party coalitions.
 As a rule, the post of prime minister goes to the leader of the biggest party and that of the minister of finance to the leader of the second biggest.

+The Orpo Cabinet is the incumbent 77th government of Finland.
+It took office on 20 June 2023.
+The cabinet is headed by Petteri Orpo and is a coalition between the National Coalition Party, Finns Party, the Swedish People's Party, and the Christian Democrats.